OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Gnome Cunning***.
 The gnome has advantage on Intelligence, Wisdom, and Charisma saving throws against magic.

 ***Innate Spellcasting***.
 The gnome's innate spellcasting ability is Intelligence (spell save DC 11).
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *nondetection (self only)*
+At will: nondetection (self only)

-1/day each: *blindness/deafness, blur, disguise self*
+1/day each: blindness/deafness, blur, disguise self

 ###### Actions